Sander-Brilman/php-website-template/readme.md

 ## How to use > Set pages in page_builder

-To make url's load certain pages you can use `page_builder.php` inside the `assets/php/` folder.
+To assign urls to load pages you can use `page_builder.php` inside the `assets/php/` folder.

 You can create pages inside the `get_page_info` function.
-Inside the switch case you can define pages based upon url's.<br>
+Inside the switch case you can load php, js and css files.<br>
 The switch case will use the first item after the `/` of the url.
-So with the url *https://example.com/my-page* the switch case will use `my-page`.
+So with the url `https://example.com/my-page` the switch case will use `my-page`.

 To create a page you simply add a case.
 (Make sure you don't forget the `break;`)
 ```php